godfred-nsabo/Projects/Build a Quiz App Using HTML, CSS and JavaScript/README.md

 * how to create a progress bar from scratch
 * how to create a spinning loader icon from scratch

-# Requirements or Prerequisites?
+# Requirements

-* a text editor (Visual Studio Code suggested)
+* a text editor (Visual Studio Code/Atom/Brackets suggested)
-* Google Chrome browser
+* Google Chrome browser/Safari
 * an excitement to learn!

-# Who this course is for:

-* Beginner or aspiring Web Developers looking to learn core Web Development skills
-* Intermediate Web Developers looking to improve their core Web Development Skills